Aeroloutre/This-or-That/README.md

-Hello !
-Theses files build a site where you can make dumb choice !
+Work in progress to create a site where you can make dumb choices !